-The hiking trail takes in sites including the Powder House, Gold Hill Pond, Gold Hill Jail and Primitive Chilean Ore Mill.
+The Gold Hill Rail Trail takes in sites including the Powder House, Gold Hill Pond, Gold Hill Jail and Primitive Chilean Ore Mill.
 If cycling is your thing, bring along your mountain bike.

-If you are looking for an interesting, educational and just plain fun day trip that you and the whole family will enjoy, take a look into visiting Gold Hill North Carolina and exploring the historic Gold Hill Rail Trail!
-Developed in partnership with Land Trust for Central North Carolina and the Historic Gold Hill and Mines Foundation, Inc., the rail trail winds through Gold Hill Mines Historic Park in Rowan County and extends into Cabarrus County.
+If you are looking for an interesting educational and just plain fun day trip that you and the whole family will enjoy, take a look into visiting Gold Hill North Carolina and exploring the historic Gold Hill Rail Trail!
+Developed in partnership with Three Rivers Land Trust and the Historic Gold Hill and Mines Foundation, Inc., the rail trail winds through Gold Hill Mines Historic Park in Rowan County and extends into Cabarrus County.
 The trail coupled with the park greenways and old mining roads is an easy three mile path that winds through untouched forest and remarkable artifacts left over from the days when Gold Hill was the premier mining town in North Carolina.

 Carolina Thread Trail – Weaving Communities Together

-We ask that all cyclists(bicycles) and equestrian traffic, please stay on the Green Trails, reserving the Gray Walkways from the Bernhardt Log Barn through the Picnic Areas, Playground, Russell-Rufty Shelter and Amphitheater Area for walking traffic only.
+We ask that all cyclists(bicycles) and equestrian traffic, please stay on the Green and Gold Trails, reserving the Gray Walkways from the Bernhardt Log Barn through the Picnic Areas, Playground, Russell-Rufty Shelter and Amphitheater Area for walking traffic only.

 A Guide Booklet is available at E.H.
 Montgomery General Store with lots of historical information about the town.
 From there you can grab a snack, tour the town, have a relaxing lunch or dinner at Flynn’s Village Grill and even do a bit of shopping.
 Gold Hill truly is one of North Carolina’s gems, preserved in all its glory for you to come visit!